trivago/Heimdallr.swift/README.md

 ## Installation

-Installation is possible via Carthage or CocoaPods, see below for either method:
+Installation is possible via Swift Package Manager, Carthage, or CocoaPods, see below for either method:

+### Swift Package Manager

+In Xcode:
+1. Navigate to `File -> Swift Packages -> Add Package Dependency` to add the Swift package.

+2. Paste the repository URL into the search box `https://github.com/trivago/Heimdallr.swift.git`.

+3. Select the version, branch, or commit to install.

+4. Select the product and the target to attach it to.

 ### Carthage